ojacobson/envdir-helper/README.md

 * Make a virtual environment;
 * `$VIRTUALENV/bin/pip install git+https://github.com/ojacobson/envdir-helper/#egg=envdir-helper`; and
 * Add its `bin` directory to `PATH` by other means, or invoke it by full path.

+## Development

+I use [`direnv`] to manage development.
+The configuration in `.envrc` will automatically create a virtual Python environment using your current Python version, and load it, once the configuration is allowed.
+See the `direnv` documentation for details.